 Also worthy of mention: EcoCharge network, launched in late 2020, in partnership with IGA supermarkets.

 Depending on trips, planned stops and vehicle compatibility, an EV driver will choose between a 240V charging station, a DC fast charging station (DCFC) or, for Tesla vehicles, a Supercharger.

 Spaces next to charging stations are reserved for charging electric vehicles.
 Once a charging session is completed, the vehicle must be moved to free up the charging station.

 Spaces reserved for charging.
 It’s the law!

-Since May 18th, 2018, article 388.1 of the Highway Safety Code stipulates that «Only electric road vehicles and plug-in hybrid road vehicles may stop in a space reserved for recharging electric vehicles [...] when they are plugged into a charging station».
-Offenders will be fined $100 to $200.
+Since May 18th, 2018, article 388.1 of the Highway Safety Code stipulates that «Only electric road vehicles and plug-in hybrid road vehicles may stop in a space reserved for recharging electric vehicles [...] if they are plugged into a charging station».

 Recommendation: 80% maximum at a DCFC

-At DC fast charging stations (DCFC), it is recommended to stop charging once battery level is around 80%, as the charging speed decreases when approaching this point.
+At DC fast charging stations (DCFC), it is recommended to stop charging once the battery level is at around 80% since the charging speed decreases when approaching this point.

 Since public charging is billed by the minute, it becomes increasingly expensive beyond 80%.

 If more energy is needed, it may be better to continue charging at a 240V station.
 If another DCFC station is available along the way, an efficient option could be to continue the trip and to charge later on.
 That way, fast charging is done in optimal conditions, reducing total time and cost.